tacoss/tarima/README.md

 Settings under `bundleOptions.webpack` has precedence over `bundleOptions.bundler` and therefore `webpack` is used as bundler.

-The former option (`bundleOptions.bundler`) is prefered if no advanced settings are needed.
+The former option (`bundleOptions.bundler`) is preferred if no advanced settings are needed.

 ### 1.4 - Front Matter